Visit our YouTube channel for more

 [Take for example] a person, while he is on the day of Jumu’ah, and all of a sudden it is the following [day of] Jumu’ah; as if there was only one day between the two!

-«…until time passes rapidly…»…some of the scholars have said:
+«…until time passes rapidly…»…some of the scholars have said [about it]:

-“The meaning [of this] is that the cities will grow larger, so where the distance between two cities was 10 days [of travel], when they have grown bigger, it has become less than that.”
+“The meaning [of this] is that the cities will grow bigger, so where the distance between two cities was 10 days [of travel], when they have grown bigger, it has become less than that.”

-So the time has become shorter.
+So the time [to travel between the two cities] has become shorter.

 However, that which is apparent [to me] is that it explains where we are today.